Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/02-using-gmio/single_aie_gmio.md

 	...
 	//post-processing

 Although a non-blocking GMIO API is used to transfer the input data, there is no need for explicit synchronization between data transfer and kernel execution.
-The synchronization between input data transfer and kernel execution is guaranteed by the window buffer, meaning that every iteration of kernel execution will wait for the block of input data to be ready.
+The synchronization between input data transfer and kernel execution is guaranteed by the buffer, meaning that every iteration of kernel execution will wait for the block of input data to be ready.
 The output data is synchronized using a blocking GMIO API.
 After the blocking API returns, the data is guaranteed to be available in DDR memory and the post-processing sequence can be safely started.

 #### Run AI Engine compiler and AI Engine simulator